JazminRondon/DatabaseSQLNotes/README.md

 AND- combine two expression, if both are true the row is true

 OR-combines two expressin, if either is true the row is included

+BETWEEN acts on column and two values.
+Inclusive-includes two values.
+SELECT p.firstname, p.last_name FROM person p WHERE p.contacted BETWEEN 1 AND 20; (people contacted at least once but no more than 20)